Emq17/osTicket-Ticket-Lifecycle-Examples/README.md

 <h2>Prerequisites and Installation</h2>

-- _This Tutorial assumes that you went through the <a href="https://github.com/CarlosAlvarado0718/osTicket-PostConfig">"osTicket - Post-Install Configuration"</a> tutorial!!_
+- _This assumes that you went through the <a href="https://github.com/Emq17/osTicket-Post-Installation-Configuration">"Administrative Post-Install Configuration"</a> demonstration walkthrough_

 <h2>Lifecycle Stages</h2>

-<h3>&#9312Opening a New Ticket as a Customer/Intake</h3>
+<h3>Opening a New Ticket as a Customer/Intake</h3>

 >**Note***
 >_Tickets are a Document that records the interactions on a support or service case_